keithschulze/BioInfoSummer-Workshop/automate/automate2.md

 ```

 ---
-Next, we can create functions for segmentating different channels.
+Next, we can create functions for segmenting different channels.
 The same segmentation procedure is used for both Ki67 and Ph3, so one function will work for both.
 DAPI needs an extra watershed steps to split touching cells, so it gets a separate function.

 ```python
 def segment_marker(img):